 Dr Chris Holmes, Economistic Fallacies in Contemporary Capitalism: A Polanyian Analysis of Regimes of Marketised Protection, ESRC Funded.

 - International Political Economy

-- Politics of the Global Event
+- Discourses of Global Ethics

 - Carnegie UK Trust Commissioned Report on Gobal Governance and Democratic Civil Society.